South America, the unique wine tour to Argentina & Chile!

 The trip takes place in February so it is nice and warm summer weather.
 The wine harvest is approaching; the grapes are almost ready to be picked.
 As always on our wine tours, food will also be prominently featured.
 We will enjoy many gastronomic lunches at the wineries we visit.
 It is almost just as much a gourmet tour or foodie tour as a wine tour!
 We will try the local specialities, not least the outstanding meat of course, often grilled over open fires.
 And both Buenos Aires and Santiago have many high-class restaurants.
 Excellent food is an important part of a wine tour, is it not?
 We certainly think so!

-This tour will have a maximum of 22 participants.
+We will be a small wine and food enthusiast group; this tour will have a maximum of 22 participants.

 Program — wine tour to Argentina and Chile